jpsm83/health/documentation/n8n/article_social_media.md

 1. **FIRST: Read and understand the article content**
 2. **SECOND: Identify main themes, topics, and hashtags**
-3. **THIRD: Map the provided social media URLs to the correct postImage fields**
+3. **THIRD: CRITICAL - Map the provided social media URLs to the correct postImage fields**
+   - Extract the social media image URLs from the input JSON
+   - Map each URL to the corresponding platform's postImage field
+   - This step is MANDATORY for workflow functionality
 4. **FOURTH: Create Instagram content extrict following it rules**
 5. **FIFTH: Create Facebook content extrict following it rules**
 6. **SIXTH: Create X (Twitter) content extrict following it rules**
 7. **SEVENTH: Create Pinterest content extrict following it rules**
-8. **EIGHTH: Create YouTube content extrict following it rules**
+8. **EIGHTH: Create Threads content extrict following it rules**
-9. **NINTH: Create Threads content extrict following it rules**
+9. **NINTH: Create TikTok content extrict following it rules**
-10. **TENTH: Create TikTok content extrict following it rules**
-11. **ELEVENTH: Structure the content into the required JSON format with mapped URLs**
+10. **TENTH: Structure the content into the required JSON format with mapped URLs**
-12. **TWELFTH: Return the JSON output**
+11. **ELEVENTH: Return the JSON output**

 **ABSOLUTELY FORBIDDEN:**